Invitation to Request Veterans' Preference

 Iowa State University (ISU) values the commitment and contributions of veterans who have served our country.
 We are committed to supporting military veterans and their families by actively working with those who are pursuing a civilian career.
 We proudly partner with Home Base Iowa, a unique, non-profit private-public organization focused on recruiting veterans and active duty service members for quality, well-paying private-sector jobs in Iowa.

 Qualified veterans as required by Iowa Code Chapter 35C may request preference at ISU in appointment and employment over other applicants of no greater qualifications.

-- Requests must be submitted for each posting of interest AND requests must be submitted by the Guaranteed Consideration Date
+Requests must be submitted for each posting of interest AND requests must be submitted while the position is posted.

 For questions, please call the UHR Service Center at 515-294-4800 (Toll free at 1-877-477-7485) or email email@example.com.
 TTY users are welcome to use the Iowa Relay Service number by dialing 7-1-1 or (800) 735-2942.

 Iowa Code 35.1 defines a veteran as the following:

 a.
 "Veteran" means a citizen and resident of the United States who served in the armed forces of the United States at any time during the following dates and who was discharged under honorable conditions: